luchiniii/php-coding-interview/README.md

 Also, we recommend you read the code so that you are not caught off guard.

-# What does the live coding looks like?
+# What does the coding interview looks like?

-The live coding session will be more like a pair programming exercise, we will request you to implement a feature, solve bugs or give code advice.
+The coding interview session will be more like a pair programming exercise, we will request you to implement a feature, solve bugs or give code advice.
 You will be able to use Google and any documentation that can help you.
 Instructions will be provided in the live coding session.

 # Extra details